 Call us on 858 523 9000 to start planning your vacation to Amankora Thimphu or take a look at our itineraries to Thimphu

 Sited in a pine forest in the upper reaches of the Thimphu Valley, Amankora Thimphu is a quiet retreat from the hustle and bustle of the Kingdom’s capital.
 Dzong-like architecture incorporates high stone, white-washed buildings accessed through an enclosed arrival court.
 Stairs lead from this entry point to a dramatic combined living and dining room with soaring ceilings and wood panelled walls.
 Adjacent is a flagstone outdoor dining deck with views over the nearby stream and blue pine forest.
-Stairs lead down to the Spa that is appointed with three treatment rooms and steam and sauna rooms.
+Stairs lead down to the Spa that is appointed with three treatment rooms and a steam room.

 Two accommodation blocks house a total of 16 suites, featuring a combined living and bedroom that includes a king-size bed, a reading chair and a window banquette providing views across a landscaped courtyard or directly onto the nearby stream and pine forest.
 Room interiors feature combined wood panel and chocolate brown walls.
 The traditional bukhari is positioned between the bedroom and the bathroom.
 The spacious bathroom opens from the bedroom and provides a terrazzo-clad bath that enjoys a view through a vertical slot window.